Back to Top

 PULL

-live autoencoding with interactive constraints
+live autoencoding with interactive latents

 Rhode Island School of Design: Drawing with Computers + Personal Project